murk108/scriptorio/README.md

 **Usage of the scheduler and hooker**:

 Let's say we wanted to simulate notifications.
-One guy notifies every second, and another guy receives it, but responds 2 seconds late everytime.
+A guy named Bob sends a message to Chad, and waits for a response.
+If it takes too long, he'll spam Chad until he responds.

 ``` lua
 -- there are 60 ticks in one second